 - 1. Acceptance to Eastern University. - 2.
-Students entering from high school must be in the top 9% of their graduating class and have SAT scores of 1300/2020 or ACT scores of 30, or extraordinary leadership abilities with significant academic achievements. - Transfer students must have a 3.5 grade-point average from prior institution(s) and no more than 36 credits.
+Students entering from high school must be in the top 9% of their graduating class and have SAT scores of 1300/2020 or ACT scores of 30, or extraordinary leadership abilities with significant academic achievements. - 3.
+Transfer students must have a 3.5 grade-point average from prior institution(s) and no more than 36 credits.

-Core Cirriculum Requirements
+Core Curriculum Requirements

-First Year Introduction to the Liberal Arts: The Life of the Mind as a HON 101 Christian Calling HON 102 Justice, the Common Good, and Contemporary Issues Honors sections: BIB 101 Nature and Meaning of Old Testament BIB 102 Nature and Meaning of New Testament Heritage and Thought of Western Civilization - Ancient INST 160 INST 161 Heritage and Thought of Western Civilization - Modern (Note: ENG 102, College Writing, is waived for Honors College students.)
-Second Year HON 201 Cosmology HON 202 Introduction to Christian Theology THEO 210 Foundations of Chrisitan Spirituality COM 120 Public Speaking
+First Year HON 101 Introduction to the Liberal Arts: The Life of the Mind as a Christian Calling Justice, the Common Good, and Contemporary Issues HON 102 Honors sections: BIB 101H Nature and Meaning of Old Testament BIB 102H Nature and Meaning of New Testament INST 160H Western Civilization I: The Great Books INST 161H Western Civilization II: The Great Books (Note: ENG 102, College Writing, is waived for Honors College students.)
+Second Year HON 201 Introduction to Christian Theology HON 202 THEO 210 Foundations of Chrisitan Spirituality COM 120H Public Speaking